OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Case for Dynamic Object Reorganization

 \subsection{Object Mobility in Unmanaged Languages}

 Moving objects dynamically presents varying degrees of difficulty depending on the language runtime.
 Managed runtimes, such as the JVM and Go, can relocate objects during garbage collection by updating references atomically, making mobility relatively straightforward.
 In unmanaged languages like C++, however, programs assume that an object's address is stable~\cite{mythGC}, rendering dynamic object migration significantly more challenging.
-Thus, the challenge is not merely to reorganize the layout dynamically, but to do so while preserving pointer emantics.
+Thus, the challenge is not merely to reorganize the layout dynamically, but to do so without breaking program correctness under aliasing and concurrency.

-In this paper, we demonstrate how to enable object mobility in \textit{unmanaged} languages specifically because of this challenge.
-By showing that address-space engineering is feasible even when object addresses are expected to be stable, we illustrate the broad applicability of our approach; techniques proven in C++ generalize naturally to managed runtimes.
+n this paper, we demonstrate how to enable object mobility in \textit{unmanaged} languages specifically because of this challenge.
+We show that address-space engineering is achievable in C++, where stable addresses are the default assumption, by routing accesses through an indirection rather than preserving the address itself; techniques proven in this setting generalize naturally to managed runtimes.

 To make the problem tractable in an unmanaged context, we focus on \textbf{pointer-based data structures}, where elements are accessed indirectly through pointers.
 These structures are ubiquitous in memory-intensive applications (Table~\ref{tab:ds}).
-By instrumenting pointer dereferences, a system can intercept accesses and, when an object has moved, transparently redirect the pointer to the object's new location.
+Rather than attempting to intercept arbitrary raw-pointer dereferences, which is intractable in C++, we route accesses to relocatable objects through an explicit indirection object (a \emph{guide}, \S\ref{sec:progmodel}) that the application uses in place of a raw pointer.
+When an object moves, the system redirects the guide to its new location transparently.
 This mechanism must operate safely in highly concurrent environments, without resorting to coarse-grained locks or stop-the-world pauses that would negate the performance benefits of an improved memory layout.

 In \S~\ref{sec:design}, we show how \SYSTEM{} provides this transparency and concurrency within the C++ execution model, enabling dynamic reorganization.